 Notice that, because of the definition of the other values of this variable (1 = payment delay for one month; 2 = payment delay for two months, and so on), this feature is sort of a hybrid of categorical and numerical features.
 Why should no credit usage correspond to a value of -2, while a value of 2 means a 2-month late payment, and so forth?
 We should acknowledge that the numerical coding of payment statuses -2, -1, and 0 constitute a decision made by the creator of the dataset on how to encode certain categorical features, which were then lumped in with a feature that is truly numerical: the number of months of payment delay (values of 1 and larger).
 Later on, we will consider the potential effects of this way of doing things on the predictive capability of this feature.

-For now, we will simply continue to explore the data.
+For now, we will continue to explore the data.
 This dataset is small enough, with 18 of these financial features and a handful of others, that we can afford to individually examine every feature.
 If the dataset had thousands of features, we would likely forgo this and instead explore dimensionality reduction techniques, which are ways to condense the information in a large number of features down to a smaller number of derived features, or, alternatively, methods of feature selection, which can be used to isolate the important features from a candidate field of many.
 We will demonstrate and explain some feature selection techniques later.
 But on this dataset, it's feasible to visualize every feature.
 As we know from the last chapter, a histogram is a good way to get a quick visual interpretation of the same kind of information we would get from tables of value counts.
 You can try this on the most recent month's payment status features with df[pay_feats[0]].hist(), to produce this: